 The D`Entrecasteaux Islands were given a nickname “The Last Eden” perhaps because it is the least visited and spoiled island group of Papua.

-It is always advisable to inquire about the safety situation in PNG or in any location you intend to visit due to the presence of criminal gangs.
-There are tribal conflicts which you should avoid as much as possible when travelling.
+It is always advisable to inquire about the safety situation in PNG or in any location you intend to visit due to the criminal gangs and tribal conflicts.

 WHEN TO TRAVEL

 Papua New Guinea has an unpredictable weather and heavy rains can occur at any time.
 The wet season generally runs from December to March and it is definitely not the ideal time to travel for sunshine, hiking and snorkelling.
 However, these months would be the best to find the perfect waves off the north coast for surfing.